Bachelor Party in Montreal

 For all your partying during sunlight you must head to Beachclub.
 This sandbar is located at 701, 38 avenue in Pointe-Calumet, Quebec and is about 30 minutes from downtown Montreal.
 The Beach Club features a pool, cabanas, stage for musical acts (the most popular edm acts play here), and of course the beach.
 This place attracts extremely hot chicks in bikinis so what better place to think about your upcoming wedding.

-Nightlife Activities for a Bachelor Party in Montreal:
+Nightlife Bachelor Party Ideas in Montreal:

 Montreal’s nightlife is surprisingly vibrant and the choices of bars and clubs are so extensive, that you could actually choose a theme and only party at Montreal’s most beautiful bars or the best dive bars in Montreal.
 If you and your crew have a specific vibe that just fits you, let us know and we can help you find the bars and nightclubs that fit that vibe.
 Trust us, however you like to party, there are tons of great places for a bachelor party in Montreal.
 However, if you want our opinion on the best bars and nightclubs for a bachelor party, here is our list of favorites: